 As you can probably tell by now, I wholeheartedly recommend the Roborock S7.

 The best parts?
 The app, mapping, advanced cleaning, and customization.
 It’s also a fairly quiet robot vacuum, and I like that the vibrating mop function isn’t noticeably louder than regular vacuuming.
 The improved roller brush is a nice improvement and the VibraRise mop does what it says on the tin.
 It’s great to not have to remove the mop cloth straight after cleaning too.

-There’s not much to complain about with this vacuum.
-So, let me nitpick a couple of things.
+There’s not much to complain about, so let me nitpick a couple of things.
 The Roborock S7 is the heaviest robot vacuum I’ve used at 4.7kg.
-Roborock only plans to release the auto-empty station in black, so if you get a white Roborock S7 like I did, you’re going to have a housecleaning fashion faux pas on your hands.
+Roborock only plans to release the auto-empty station in one color, so you may have fashion faux pas if you choose the opposite for the vacuum.
 I told you I’d have to nitpick.

-While it’s not exactly cheap, but the Roborock S7 earns its $649 price tag.
-At this price point, a robot vacuum is no small investment, but when the results are this good it’s worth it.
+While it’s not exactly cheap, the Roborock S7 earns its $649 price tag.
+At this price point, a robot vacuum is no small investment, but when the results are this good, it’s worth it.